Adarsh236/game-portal/README.md

   The live casino lobby page uses React Query’s infinite query feature to load additional games on scroll.

 - **Multi-Theme Support:**
   The app supports different themes (e.g., CasinoA and CasinoB) via CSS variables.
 Themes can be switched by changing the import path.
-We avoid using attribute `[data-theme="casino-a"]` on the `<html>` element for changing types so we can move the styles to separate packages accordingly
+Also we using attribute `[data-theme="casino-a"]` on the `<html>` element for changing styles.

 - **Pages:**